01 May How Meditation Rocked My World! Part III

 I now know that Spirituality transcends Religion.

-I then started my meditation practice because this teacher recommended it.
+I then started a meditation practice because this teacher highly recommended it.
 He pretty much insisted that if you were going to self-actualize, you had to install a daily meditation practice.
-Since all his advice and teaching had produced amazing results, so far, who was I to argue?
-I was a neophyte, but my curiosity was certainly piqued, and I was ready to try anything.
-I started meditating, daily.
-I started researching meditation techniques, studying its history and benefits.
+Since all his advice and teaching had produced amazing results for me so far, who was I to argue?
+I was a neophyte, but my curiosity was certainly piqued, and I was ready to try anything, so I started meditating, daily.
+20 minutes at first and building up to about 45 minutes to an hour.
+I was crap at it, at first, which is normal for a beginner, monkey mind is an insidious tyrant of the mind.
+I also started researching meditation techniques, trying different kinds and studying its history and benefits.
+My practice improved and started to provide me with tremendous health benefits.

 I have never stopped since that day in September and thus began my transformation.